FriendsOfSymfony/FOSRestBundle/README.md

         class:
             json: MyProject\MyBundle\Serializer\Encoder\JsonEncoder
         format_listener: true
-        default_format: json

 Note the service for the RSS encoder needs to be defined in a custom bundle:

     <service id="my.encoder.rss" class="MyProject\MyBundle\Serializer\Encoder\RSSEncoder" />

+In the behavior of the request listener can be configured in a more granular fashion:

+    # app/config.yml
+    fos_rest:
+        format_listener:
+            detect_format: true
+            decode_body: true
+            default_format: json

-Note in case more complex Accept header negotiations are required, the user should either set a custom RequestListener class or register their own "onCoreRequest" event.
+Note in case for example more complex Accept header negotiations are required, the user should either set a custom RequestListener class or register their own "onCoreRequest" event.

+    # app/config.yml
     fos_rest:
         class:
             request_format_listener: MyProject\MyBundle\View\RequestListener